Azure/azure-c-shared-utility/README.md

 * `-Duse_http:bool={ON/OFF}` - turns on/off the HTTP API support.
 * `-Duse_installed_dependencies:bool={ON/OFF}` - turns on/off building azure-c-shared-utility using installed dependencies.
 This package may only be installed if this flag is ON.
 * `-Drun_unittests:bool={ON/OFF}` - enables building of unit tests.
 Default is OFF.
+* `-Duse_default_uuid:bool={ON/OFF}` - use the out-of-the-box UUID implementation that comes with the SDK rather than platform specific implementations.
+Default is OFF.

 ## Porting to new devices